 A.R.
 (Alice) writes from her heart and from her experience as a mother, grandmother, teacher, and follower of Christ.
 She earned a MSFA (Master of Science in Fine Art) from the University of Wisconsin-Milwaukee and worked as a third-grade teacher.
-She has been writing for many years.
+She has been writing poetry, fiction, and nonfiction for many years.

 Alice and her physician husband reside in Louisville, Kentucky.
 They enjoy traveling to visit their four children and four grandchildren where they live in various parts of the world.

 Alice enjoys giving book readings and speaking to women’s groups.

 |1.
 Have you always lived in the “Blue Grass” state of Kentucky?|

 |Alice: All my life except for the four years that my husband and I spent in Wisconsin, where Joe did his internship and residency, and then two years in Virginia.
 After that we returned to our home state of Kentucky and have lived here ever since.
 Kentucky suits us very well.
 It offers the four seasons, as well as rolling hills and trees.
 While not in the Deep South, there is a southern atmosphere; people are friendly and take time to relate to one another.|

 |2.
 We understand you’ve been writing most of your life, and only recently began having your work published.
 What has been the impetus for this launching out?|

 |Alice: I believe this is God’s timing.
 God has been (still is, of course) working in my life—preparing me, teaching me, and allowing experiences that mold me.|

 |3.
 Your bio states that you earned a masters degree in fine arts.
 Are you a visual artist as well as an artist with words?|